 Radiation Rangers ask why the cleanup plan for Runkle Canyon is being railroaded by government and developer without public input, ignoring even City of Simi Valley heavy metals report.

 DTSC’s Cypress office informed EnviroReporter that it had amended its Aerojet Chino Hills website to accurately reflect where the polluted 800-acre facility is located.
-Three weeks later, the DTSC Envirostor page hasn’t been touched.
-But that’s not the worst of it.
+It failed.

 “I sometimes wonder if we’re talking about the same place,” says the Reverend John Southwick of the Radiation Rangers.
-“Not only are DTSC’s orders to KB Home inadequate, unless the instructions for more radiation testing are significant; the department missed the most important stuff.”
+“The department missed the most important stuff.”

-“What is the purpose of us going to all that work trying to get to the bottom of this if it’s going to be ignored?” said “The Good Reverend John” Southwick, one of the Radiation Rangers.
+“What is the purpose of us going to all that work trying to get to the bottom of this if it’s going to be ignored?” said one of the Runkle Canyon Radiation Rangers.
 “This is serious business.
-Each and every one of our points is based in sound science and must be addressed by the department when DTSC gives KB Home the marching orders to clean up Runkle Canyon.”

 Some of these folks are sparkling writers like Joan Trossman Bien, D’Lanie Blaze, and Margery Brown.
-Others are devoted activists like Christina Walsh and Bill Bowling, people who are making the continued development and expansion of EnviroReporter.com so exciting.
+Others are devoted activists Bill Bowling, people who are make a difference.